-After successfully installing sapio365 on your machine, you have several options to connect to your Microsoft 365 environment depending on the rights you have in Microsoft 365.
+After successfully installing sapio365 on your machine, you have several options to connect to your Microsoft 365 environment.

 Since you have global admin privileges, create an Advanced session with elevated privileges to extend your data access using both delegated and application permissions privileges.

 An Elevated Advanced session means you will be able to access data like mailboxes, group and SharePoint site content without having to add yourself as an owner or group member.